balakreshnan/robotalmanac/roboticalmanac2020.md

 # The Democratization of computing and manufacturing evolution into the era of artificial intelligence.

-## Article from the above book which i wrote with my few friends
+## Article from the above book which i wrote with my friends

 ![alt text](https://github.com/balakreshnan/robotalmanac/blob/master/page49.JPG "Page 1")